Blog As Podcast

 - Ensure your employees get feedback & feedforward on a regular basis.
 Feedback undoubtedly improves performance however feedforward is more powerful.
 Developmental Feedback & feedforward must be done regularly based on situational evidence.
 It must become a part of your culture.

 - Set clear objectives for the year and review them.
-Managers must discuss real accomplishment and aid in their achievement.
+Managers must discuss real accomplishments and aid in their achievements.
 Develop an annual behavioral plan.
 Leaders as coaches must then take the responsibility of ensuring that these behaviors become practiced habits.

 - Do competency-based performance appraisals.
 The accomplishment of a target does not necessarily mean promotion.
 Promote only competent people who are role models in the real sense.
 This will help your business grow.

 - Differential salaries based on performance surely help.
 Let salary be split into a fixed and a variable component.
 Variables for performance must be more than adequate.
 After all, performance must be well rewarded.